yeschef-challenges/currency-converter/README.md

 ## The Challenge

-We need to create a currency converter web service.<br>
+You need to create a currency converter web service.<br>
 The system is half way done and you need to complete it.<br>
 The repository includes a test file (called currency-challenge-test.html)<br>
 We'll run this test on the your solution as well as some more edge cases (not included in the file)<br>